Ahocev/boulderingdb/README.md

 ## About

-Bouldering DB is a community-driven platform dedicated to the world of bouldering.
-Whether you're looking to document your climbs or find new challenges, Bouldering DB provides a space for climbers of all levels.
+Bouldering DB was born out of a desire for a more streamlined and boulder-problem focused experience than other current online climbing databases.
+It is a community-driven, UX-focused platform dedicated specifically to the world of bouldering.
+The focus of Bouldering DB is on beautiful bouldering experiences through showcasing the aesthetics and movement of a boulder problem, and collecting the appropriate data that best communicates these experiences to other passionate boulderers.
+Unlike databases like 8a.nu and mountainproject.com, bouldering db strives to display database information as cleanly as possible, and minimize ego-driven ticklisting and grade-chasing, instead re-focusing on the fundamentals--the rock and the climbing.

 ## Contact